boyla950/boyla950/README.md

 As part of this course, I also completed 2-week international exchange program at **KEDGE Business School (Marseille Campus)** undertaking a tailor-made course on *Sustainability & Entrepreneurship*.

+I was also the recipient of a Business Excellence Scholarship.

 ### Bachelor's Degree
 Durham Univesity (2019 - 2022)